Beaux-Arts Apartments: Construction

 As the Beaux-Arts Institute of Design was completing its new headquarters, it formed the Beaux-Arts Development Corporation to develop a residential studios near the institute's buildings.
 Hood and Murchison were selected as the development's architects.
 According to The New York Times, the architects envisioned buying all the land on the surrounding section of 44th Street, "making of the street a sort of uptown artistic centre" close to Grand Central Terminal.
 The Times claimed that "this is probably the first time that such a group of artists and allied professions has ever gotten together to develop for their own account real estate in New York".

 Hood and Murchison had initially contemplated constructing the entire development as artists' studios, but they abandoned that plan in favor of more traditional apartment construction.
 At the time of the Beaux-Arts Apartments' construction, artists' studio buildings such as the Gainsborough Studios and Bryant Park Studios generally had high ceilings, but the word "studio" was increasingly being used to refer to small apartments with few rooms.
 The Beaux-Arts Development Corporation acquired two plots in December 1928, totaling 33000 ft.
 These consisted of a site at 308–320 East 44th Street, across from the institute on the north side of the street, as well as a site at 307–317 East 44th Street, right next to the institute on the south side.
 Douglas Elliman & Co. were hired as the agents for the new buildings to be built on those sites.
 Plans for the north building, to be designed by Frederick A. Godley and J. André Fouilhoux, were filed the same month.

 In February 1929, the National City Company and the United States Realty and Construction Company announced that they would finance the buildings' construction with the sale of stocks in Beaux-Arts Apartments Inc., a syndicate of architects representing the buildings' developer.
 The financing was the first of its type, as typical buildings were financed with mortgage loans.
 The financing consisted of common stock, issued on a one-to-one basis with either of two issues of preferred stock, which would raise the $5.25 million construction cost.
+A total of 93,750 shares were issued.
 Among the investors in the corporation were Hood and Murchison, as well as architects and designers Chester Holmes Aldrich, John W. Cross, William Adams Delano, William H. Gompert, Charles Klauder, Benjamin Wistar Morris, James W. O'Connor, and Whitney Warren.
-That April, the George A. Fuller Company ordered 4000 ST of structural steel from McClintic-Marshall for the two buildings.
+Work began on the site in March 1929; the next month, the George A. Fuller Company ordered 4000 ST of structural steel from McClintic-Marshall for the two buildings.
 A resident manager was appointed in November 1929.